Scutum (constellation): Stars

 Scutum is not a bright constellation, with the brightest star, Alpha Scuti, being a K-type giant star at magnitude 3.85.
 However, some stars are notable in the constellation.
 Beta Scuti is the second brightest at magnitude 4.22, followed by Delta Scuti at magnitude 4.72.
 It is also known as 6 Aquilae.
 Beta Scuti is a binary system, with the primary with a spectral type similar to the Sun, although it is 1,270 times brighter.
 Delta Scuti is a bluish white giant star, which is now coming at the direction of the Solar System.
 Within 1.3 million years it will come as close to 10 light years from Earth, and will be much brighter than Sirius by that time.

-UY Scuti is a red hypergiant pulsating variable star and is also one of the largest stars currently known with a radius over 1,700 times that of the Sun, although some studies give lower estimates.
-Stephenson 2 DFK 1 is another red hypergiant star and is possibly the largest star currently known, with a radius of 2,150 times that of the Sun.
-Scutum contains several clusters of supergiant stars, including RSGC1, Stephenson 2 (which contains Stephenson 2 DFK 1) and RSGC3.
+UY Scuti is a red supergiant and is also one of the largest stars currently known with a radius over 900 times that of the Sun.
+RSGC1-F01 is another red supergiant whose radius is over 1,450 times that of the Sun.
+Scutum contains several clusters of supergiant stars, including RSGC1, Stephenson 2 and RSGC3.